Movement as an Emotional Catalyst

 One of the most profound effects of movement is its ability to generate empathy.
 When we watch someone move, we instinctively mirror their emotions in our own bodies.
 This phenomenon, known as mirror neuron activation, is why we cringe when we see someone fall or feel exhilarated when a performer executes a triumphant move.

 In storytelling, movement can create a visceral connection between the audience and the characters.
-A dancer’s trembling hands might evoke fear or hesitation, while an actor’s slow, deliberate walk may convey grief.
+A trembling hands might evoke fear or hesitation, while a slow, deliberate walk may convey grief.
 By engaging the audience’s emotions through physicality, performers draw viewers into the narrative, making them active participants in the story.

 Movement as a Tool for Performers